-Consider who is responsible for maintenance and how your family will pay for it as the need arises, plus recurring costs like property taxes and homeowner’s insurance.
+Be sure to consider who is responsible for maintenance and how your family will pay for it as the need arises.
+Also remember to account for recurring costs like property taxes and homeowner’s insurance.

 IFC Can Help You Get Your Inheritance Money Faster

-At Inheritance Funding, we simplify the process by cutting through all the red tape and endless paperwork and give you a portion of your share instantly — even within the same day! — so you can use it to put toward real estate costs, co-ownership or final expenses.
-Unlike an estate loan, inheritance funding has no interest rate and no maximum fee.
+At Inheritance Funding, we simplify the process by cutting through all the red tape and endless paperwork and give you a portion of your share instantly — often within the same day! — so you can use it to put toward real estate costs, co-ownership or final expenses.
+Unlike an estate loan, an inheritance advance from Inheritance Funding has no interest rate and no maximum fee.
 Plus, if you find you don’t have enough money to cover the costs incurred after finalizing your estate, we’ll take the loss.